pquerner/wow-mythicplus-watcher/eq_dkp/README.md

 http://domain/?guild=uprising&realm=zuluhed&granks=8,4,9,0&region=eu
 4) Needed GET Parameters are:
 - guild - represents the guild name
-- realm - realmname
+- realm - realm name
-- granks - only those guild ranks will be "looked after"
+- granks - only those guild ranks will be "looked after" (Comma seperated list, or 'any')
-- region - which region the server/guild combo is in
+- region - which region the server/guild combo is in (Currently supported: eu, us)
 5) Which then hopefully yields and status output in your browser.